 How you can help yourself

-Try to cut down on drinks which contain caffeine such as tea, coffee, cola and alcoholic drinks as they may irritate the bladder and cause urgency and frequency.
+- Try to cut down on drinks which contain caffeine such as tea, coffee, cola and alcoholic drinks as they can irritate the bowel.

 Further help available